History of Ayahuasca

-Ayahuasca is one of the most powerful and well-known natural entheogens known to Man.
-It is an Amazonian plant concoction that has been used for centuries, possibly millennia by native Indian and more recently mestizo shamans across the upper Amazon throughout Peru, Columbia, Ecuador and Brazil.
+Ayahuasca is an Amazonian plant concoction that has been used for centuries, possibly millennia by native Indian and more recently mestizo shamans across the upper Amazon throughout Peru, Columbia, Ecuador and Brazil.
 Over 40 other names for this sacred medicine are known including caapi, natema, mihi, and yage.

-Unlike all other sacred plant medicines, ayahuasca is made from the Ayahuasca vine (Banisteriopsis caapi) and the leaf of the chacruna plant (Psychotria viridis).
-Both of these plants are collected from the jungle to create a potent mixture that offers the drinker access to the realm of spirits and an energetic world that exists around us all of which we are typically not able to perceive in our ‘normal’, day to day state of consciousness.
+Unlike all other sacred plant medicines, ayahuasca is made from two plants – the ayahuasca vine (Banisteriopsis Caapi) and the leaf of the chacruna plant (Psychotria Viridis).
+Both of these plants are collected from the jungle to create a potent mixture that offers the drinker access to the realm of spirits and an energetic world that exists around & within us all of which we are typically not able to perceive in our ‘normal’, day to day state of consciousness.